unm-historiography/metahistory/essays/thematic/american-revolution.md

 ---

 {:.abstract}
 For centuries now, historians have debated the causes and character of the American War for Independence in an attempt to better understand the nation's founding.
+The people, places, and documents of the revolution have been scrutinized from nearly every ideological lens, and subsequently characterized differently in each subsequent generation’s historical writings.
+The historiography of the American Revolution serves as a case study in how political transformations in society shape the writing of a nation’s history, and spark debates about how historical figures and iconography ought to be represented in the modern day.

 ## Colonial Interpretations